 Is GOMAD Good for Bulking?

-GOMAD was designed to help young athletes, such as college football players, bulk up in a hurry.
+The thing with GOMAD is that it wasn’t designed to help skinny guys build muscle.
+It had a very specific purpose: to help young athletes, such as college football players, bulk up in a hurry.
 It’s a very simple protocol:

 - Follow a strength training program, such as Starting Strength